memb3r/memb3r/README.md

 - Helvetia

-### 🏢 My work:

-Now I'm working in a small team of talented developers and designers named Vidomnia (https://t.me/vidomnia) as designer.

 ### 👨‍🏫 Channels and projects:

 I was an owner of a studio named Pat-Studio https://t.me/patstudios, but I handed over it to another studio - Sparkware.
 Now it's named IzzyLabs.